 Be sure the remote wall switch and the gas knob (located inside the lower panel) have been turned to the OFF position.
 See Figure 35.
+Also, your unit may have a rocker ON/OFF switch installed inside the lower panel; if it does, this also needs to be turned to the OFF position.
 If they are not, do so and allow the appliance to sit for five minutes so any gas that may have accumulated in the main burner compartment escapes.